CSOgroup/select/README.md

 ### What is this repository for? ###

 * SELECT is a package for inferring evolutionary dependencies between functional alterations in cancer starting from patterns of alteration occurrences in large tumor sample cohorts.
-* Last Version: 1.6
+* Last Version: 1.6.1

 ### How To ###

 * Summary of set up

-* Configuration
-* Dependencies
-* Database configuration
+Install the package with R CMD INSTALL [select tarball file name]

 * How to run tests

-* Deployment instructions
+Run the example test test_random_v1.R in folder test.

 ### Contribution guidelines ###